 (a) A clear statement of the nature of the complaint (b) Independent evidence supporting the case (c) An indication of the action sought from the University

-9. Where the complaint concerns an Academic Department or Faculty service, the Academic Registrar shall refer the case to the Dean of the relevant Faculty.
+10. Where the complaint concerns a School, the Academic Registrar shall refer this to the appropriate Pro-Vice-Chancellor .
 Complaints concerning central University services shall be referred to the Chief Operating Officer.
-Should a complaint relate to both an Academic Department and central University services, the Academic Registrar may ask the relevant Dean and Chief Operating Officer to consider the complaint together.
+Should a complaint relate to both a School and central University services, the Academic Registrar may ask the Pro-Vice-Chancellor and Chief Operating Officer to consider the complaint together.

-10. The Dean or Chief Operating Officer shall consider the matter at the earliest opportunity and may undertake an initial investigation.
-He/she shall normally respond to the student with one of the following decisions within 15 working days;
+11. The Pro-Vice-Chancellor or Chief Operating Officer shall consider the matter at the earliest opportunity and may undertake an initial investigation.
+He/she shall normally respond to the student with one of the following decisions within 15 working days:

 (a) Dismissal of the complaint as unfounded